 Why Subtitles & Closed Captions Are So Important

 Subtitles make your videos as accessible as possible.
-Someone may have a hearing disability, or even be in a place where they either can’t hear the content clearly or can’t listen with sound on.
+Someone may have a hearing disability, or be in a place where they cannot hear the content clearly or can’t listen with sound on.
 Regardless of the reason why they can’t hear the video, subtitles help ensure that you can keep them engaged and provide them the context they need to take away your desired message in the video.

 It’s not overwhelmingly surprising, therefore, that more than 85% of videos on Facebook are watched without sound.
 This is partially thanks to the autoplay feature, though it’s also due to the fact that users (88% of them, to be exact) are spending more time on mobile devices and are therefore on the go.

 Subtitles, if created correctly, can also provide immense SEO (Search Engine Optimization) benefits.
 When you’re using an SRT file, for example, it’s like a transcript attached to the video itself, which is crawlable by search engines.
-This can help your video to appear in more search engines results and have better visibility, attracting new customers to you.
+This can help your video to appear in more search engine results and have better visibility, attracting new customers to you.

 What Are SRT Files?